jodaiber/Annotated-WikiExtractor/README.md

 If you want the output files to be compressed, use the -c option:

 	bzip2 -dc enwiki-20110115-pages-articles.xml.bz2 | python annotated_wikiextractor.py -co extracted/

+### Hadoop MapReduce

+To run the extractor on a Hadoop MapReduce cluster, the Hadoop Streaming API can be used.

+	mapreduce jodaiber$ hadoop jar $HADOOP_PATH/contrib/streaming/hadoop-0.20.2-streaming.jar \
+	  -file ./mapper.py -mapper ./mapper.py \
+	  -inputreader "StreamXmlRecordReader,begin=<page>,end=</page>" \
+	  -input ../test/resources/wikien.xml \
+	  -output out

+In this case, the XML Dump must be available in HDFS (or locally, as is the case above) in its uncompressed form.
+The output will be written to the folder specified in the `-output` parameter and will have the following format:

+	Anarchism	{...}
+	Anaphora	{...}
+	[...]